projectriff/riff/docs/riff_service_create.md

 If an input channel and bus are specified, create the channel in the bus and subscribe the service to the channel.

-If an env-from flag is specified the source reference can be 'configMapKeyRef' to select a key from a ConfigMap or 'secretKeyRef' to select a key from a Secret.
+If `--env-from` is specified the source reference can be `configMapKeyRef` to select a key from a ConfigMap or `secretKeyRef` to select a key from a Secret.
 The following formats are supported:

     --env-from configMapKeyRef:{config-map-name}:{key-to-select}
     --env-from secretKeyRef:{secret-name}:{key-to-select}

 ```